wlee-umass/AIEDLLM_Workshop/README.md

 # AIEDLLM_Workshop
-This repo consists of Google Colab notebooks for performing summarization, themetic analysis (aka topic modeling), k-means clustering, and visualizaion for the AIED LLM workshop.
+This reposistory consists of Google Colab notebooks for performing summarization, themetic analysis (aka topic modeling), k-means clustering, and visualizaion for the AIED LLM workshop.

 ## EduClubFeedbackSummarization.ipynb
 Used a pre-trained BART from Hugging Face to perform summarization of written feedback.